holepunchto/bare-module/README.md

 #### `Module.protocol`

-The default `ModuleProtocol` class for resolving, reading and loading modules.
+The default `ModuleProtocol` instance.
+It has no capabilities of its own; in particular, it cannot read from the file system.
+To serve modules from a backing store, provide your own protocol.
 See [Protocols](#protocols) for usage.

 #### `Module.cache`

-The global cache of loaded modules.
+The shared cache of loaded modules.
+Use of this cache is opt-in: pass `cache: true` to load a module into it.

 #### `const url = Module.resolve(specifier, parentURL[, options])`